 - Registered Indians in Canada – even if you’re a citizen of another country; and

-- Minor children in Canada: in kindergarten, refugees or refugee claimants, in pre-school/primary/secondary school and are already in Canada with a parent who has a work or study permit.
+- Minor children in Canada: in kindergarten, refugees or refugee claimants, in pre-school/primary/secondary school, and are already in Canada with a parent who has a work or study permit.
 This is valid until they reach the age of majority (aged 18-19 years old, depending on province or territory).
-After they reach the age of majority for where they live it will be required to keep studying.
+After they reach the age of majority for where they live they will be required to keep studying.